Today's Sunday • 7 mins read

 Let yourself feel the sadness and anger.
 These emotions are valid.
 Suppressing them or avoiding their effects on you only prolongs recovery.

-3. Establish boundaries and reduce contact
+3. Set strict boundaries and reduce contact.

 Two standard recommendations in abuse recovery are establishing boundaries and reducing contact with the narcissist.